tmwagency/ConfirModal/README.md

 **className** : A classname to add to the modal wrapper

+**hideDelay** : Length of time to wait before hiding/destroying the modal – useful when animating the modal

 **targetURL** : Defaults to the target URL of the event active when ConfirModal was called (i.e. the href of a link that was clicked).
 This can be overridden here, or specified for events where this cannot be inherited.

+##callbacks

+**onShow** : called when the modal is appended to the DOM/shown

+**beforeHide** : called before the modal is destroyed/hidden